-Based on the assumptions, the General Fund has sufficient capacity to restore some services that were cut since 2008.
+Based on the assumptions, the General Fund has capacity to restore some services that were cut since 2008.
 Please note that since 2008 total work force has been reduced 23.4% overall or a total of 20.16 positions.
 If you measure positions funded by the General Fund, the reduction was 33.3% or a total of 15 positions.
-The bottom line is of the positions identified in the additional funding request (Exhibit A on Budget Message page 15) the Assistant Planner, .6 FTE staffing increase for the Library, .3FTE for Finance/Court, reclassification of a Sergeant to Lieutenant and capital funding of the Dock's repairs at Sand Island were approve, with the remainder of the request deferred for the preparation of subsequent years budgets.
-The exercise of the five year forecast is to maintain a minimum ratio of Reserves to Operating Expenditures in year five of the forecast to 32%.
+The bottom line is that not all positions identified in the additional funding request (Exhibit A on Budget Message page --) can be filled without drawing on reserves.
+An any transfers for capital acquisition will result in drawing from reserves (of course on a one-time basis).
+When weighing what to fund, one must first consider what is the acceptable reserve for the General Fund?